abihassen/abihassen.github.io/index.md

 > To be a pessimist means that you have agreed that human life is an academic matter.
 >
 > — James Baldwin

-> Racism, in other words, is neither attitude nor bigotry nor prejudice.
-It is an act, and it is a repetition of the act of racism that makes race looks like a real entity.
->
-> — Barbara Fields

 > The most erroneous stories are those we think we know best – and therefore never scrutinize or question._
 >